-Maximum Allowable Intake or Exhaust Vent Length in Feet
+Maximum Allowable Intake or Exhaust Vent Length

-NOTE - Size intake and exhaust pipe length separately.
+Size intake and exhaust pipe length separately.
 Values in table are for Intake OR Exhaust, not combined total.
-Both Intake and Exhaust must be same pipe
+Intake and Exhaust must be same pipe size.
+NOTE - Additional vent pipe and elbows used to terminate the vent pipe outside the structure must be included in the total vent length calculation.